-A perceptual interface was preferred with spatialized "beeps" or clicks representing the presence of obstacles.
+A perceptual interface was preferred with spatialized "beeps" representing the presence of obstacles.
 Indeed, spatialized audio is considered as a better solution than speech indications for obstacle detection, reducing the cognitive load for users (Giudice & Long, 2024, p.
 27).
 The sound is of higher pitch for obstacles at head level, or lower pitch if the obstacle is at ground level.
 The beeps' speed increases when obstacles approaches, conveying information on distance.
 Furthermore, distinct sounds are used for walls, holes and stairs, and obstacles, to give users a better understanding of what surrounds them.
-Users can personalize in the settings the lateral detection range (narrow, regular, and wide), as well as the detection zone (full body, upper body, head level) based on their preferences and environment.

 The second row of buttons on the Features panel enable the use of the obstacle features.
 The first button closest to the chest, O1, controls the range of detection.
 If you click once on O1, it will say "Obstacle detection range: 1 meter".
-If you click on O1 again, the distance will increase to 1.5, 2, 2.5, 3 or even 4 meters.
+If you click on O1 again, the distance will increase to 1.5, 2, 3 or even 4 meters.
 The range of detection can be modulated directly from the device, so users can quickly tailor the device to different environments.
 Once the desired range is selected, you then confirm the choice by clicking on the Select button on the left inner side, and you will hear: "Obstacle detection range selected: 4 meters".
 The second button, O2, is used as a gridline search (Giudice & Long, 2024, p.
 42-44).
 It allows you to spatialize an unfamiliar place by scanning your surroundings and generating beeps for all the obstacles around you, one at the time.
 Double clicks on O2 turns off/on the obstacle detection as well.